yohann69/SAE-CyberSecu/README.md

 ✅ Create a clean homescreen with annimated scroll down btn<br />
 ✅ Create a nice global theme<br />
 ✅ Make a modal windows for each section<br />
+✅ Improve the title and paragraph design<br />
+✅ Configure the buttons to change the text in the modal windows<br />
 ✅ ...
 <br />